amahi/spdy/README.md

 The library was started from scratch, but some isolated code like the header compression comes from Jamie's library as well as other libraries out there that we used for inspiration.
 The header dictionary table comes from the SPDY spec definition.

+The library has been extended by [Nilesh Jagnik](https://github.com/nileshjagnik) to support various new features along with the development of a Friendly API to create SPDY server and client.